oracle/weblogic-monitoring-exporter/README.md

 WLS Prometheus Exporter
 =====

-WLS REST to Prometheus exporter.

-A Collector that uses the [WLS proprietary REST API](https://docs.oracle.com/middleware/1221/wls/WLRUR/overview.htm#WLRUR111) to scrape runtime information.
+A Collector that uses the [WLS RESTful Management API](https://docs.oracle.com/middleware/1221/wls/WLRUR/overview.htm#WLRUR111) to scrape runtime information.
 It is intended to be deployed as a web application in a WLS instance, version 12.2.1 or higher.
 Typically, this is deployed to the instance you want to scrape.

 ## Building

-`mvn install` to build the exporter and servlets.
+`mvn install` to build the exporter servlets.

 Then `cd webapp & mvn package` to build the webapp `wls-exporter.war`, which can then be deployed to WLS.